FirmwGuy/CEP/README.md

 * It can orchestrate A/B tests and policy changes.
 * It can help you **replay** and **audit** how learning systems evolved and what they did.

-Think of it as the “memory and bones” around your models, not the model brain itself.
+Think of it as the “memory and frames” around your models, not the model brain itself.

 ---